jflatdb/jflatdb/README.md

 # jflatdb

-**jflatdb** is a lightweight, Python-based flat-file database framework designed for fast, simple, and file-based data storage without the need for a server or SQL engine.
-Ideal for developers building CLI tools, microservices, or offline applications.
+🚀 **jflatdb** is a lightweight, file-based **JSON database system** designed for developers who want the simplicity of NoSQL with **query features inspired by SQL**.
+No servers, no external dependencies — just **plug-and-play storage** with indexing, queries, and persistence.

 ![License](https://img.shields.io/github/license/jflatdb/jflatdb)
 ![Contributors](https://img.shields.io/github/contributors/jflatdb/jflatdb)